Venetian blinds are ideal when it comes to covering your patio doors or windows with fitting constraints.

 Put back the decorative bead at the end of the cord, make a new knot to settle the adjustments you have made, and cut the extra string.

-Put the decorative bead back to its place.
+Put the decorative bead back in its place.

 Can You Paint Wood Blinds White?